- Introduction to Molecular Networking

 To learn how to create basic networks in Cytoscape see here

 To learn how to perform analysis in GNPS see here.

 To load the same settings and files into the workflow, choose the Clone function.
 This allows you to make iterative changes to the network settings.
 Remember to adjust the title of the workflow to reflect these changes.

 Alternative to assigning groups when selecting data input files within the workflow of GNPS, a group mapping file and attribute mapping file can be created.
 These files allow more flexibility for data analysis and visualization, but requires a specific format.
-Users must create these file themselves using a text editor (e.g. Notepad++ for Windows, gedit for Linux, TextWrangler for Mac OS) and then designating the file extension as .group.
+Users must create these file themselves using a text editor (e.g. Notepad++ for Windows, gedit for Linux, TextWrangler for Mac OS) and then designating the file extension as .group (though extension is irrelevant but must be a text file).
 Note: All .group files can be created, edited, saved and re-opened using a text editor.

 Attribute and GROUP mapping can greatly ease the visualization and analysis of data within Cytoscape.
 The user must group their files using a group mapping file.
 The GROUPS are then organized into attribute mapping file.
 Attributes represent a higher level of organization than GROUPS.
 A GROUP may be organized into more than one Attribute.

 Examples of Attributes (Source, Subject_ID, Location) and their corresponding GROUPS

 Examples of corresponding GROUPS

 You can download an example in a link below and edit it appropriately.
 Finally users will need to upload just as you would upload data input files and select it in the Groupings file upload selection.

 Each group in the group mapping must be prefixed with GROUP_.
 For example: